 Gordana Đorić: I am Gordana Đorić.
-I am born on 19.09.1959 in Prishtina, my father, grandfather and great grandfather are from this village, from Llapllasella where I lived until eight-nine years old, then we moved to Prishtina, and then, in 91, when I got married in ‘80, then we bought this land because I wanted built a house in my village and live in a healthy environment with my family.
+I am born on 19.09.1959 in Pristina, my father, grandfather and great grandfather are from this village, from Llapllasella where I lived until eight-nine years old, then we moved to Pristina, and then, in 91, when I got married in ‘80, then we bought this land because I wanted built a house in my village and live in a healthy environment with my family.

 Anita Susuri: Your childhood, first memories.